marek22k/mping-sender-mirror/BUILDING.md

 ### Building with Sanitizer

-To build crazytrace with Sanitizer, you can set up the project with the following command:
+To build mping-sender with Sanitizer, you can set up the project with the following command:

 ```
 $ meson setup --reconfigure --debug -Db_sanitize=address,undefined build